kube-reporting/metering-operator/Documentation/configuring-reporting-operator.md

 Additionally, on Openshift:

-- We can take advantage of the [Openshift service serving certi***REMOVED***cates][service-certs] to protect the reporting API with TLS.
+- We can take advantage of the [Openshift service serving certificates][service-certs] to protect the reporting API with TLS.
 - We deploy the [Openshift OAuth proxy][oauth-proxy] as a side-car container for reporting-operator, which protects the reporting API with authentication.

-There are a few ways to do authentication: you can use service account tokens for authentication, and/or you can also use a static username/password via an httpasswd ***REMOVED***le.
+There are a few ways to do authentication: you can use service account tokens for authentication, and/or you can also use a static username/password via an httpasswd file.
 See the [openshift authentication](#openshift-authentication) section below for details on how authentication and authorization works.

 ### Load Balancer/Node Port services